0xgioser/Polygon-Improvement-Proposals-1/README.md

 # Polygon Improvement Proposals (PIPs)

 **Before you initiate a pull request**, please read the [PIP-1](https://github.com/hrook1/Polygon-Improvement-Proposals/blob/main/PIPs/PIP%20-1%20.md) process document.
-Ideas should be thoroughly discussed on the [Polygon Forum](https://forum.polygon.technology/) first.
+Ideas should be thoroughly discussed on the [Polygon community Forum](https://forum.polygon.technology/) first.
 If your proposal is discussing a new contract standard make sure you sumbit it under the [Polygon Request for Comment (PRC) folder](https://github.com/hrook1/Polygon-Improvement-Proposals/tree/main/PIP/PRC).
 For more information on the processes and the PIP format visit the [How to PIP.md](https://github.com/hrook1/Polygon-Improvement-Proposals/blob/main/How%20to%20PIP.md)

-This repository tracks ongoing improvements to the Polygon PoS chain.
+This repository tracks ongoing improvements to the Polygon Polygon protocols.
 It contains:

 - The [process document](https://forum.polygon.technology/) that governs how protocol changes are published.
 - The successfully submitted PIPs.